-US School Violence Fast Facts
+US School Violence Fast Facts | CNN

-US Timeline (selected only):
+US Timeline (selected only)

+September 1, 2021 - Mount Tabor High School - Winston-Salem, North Carolina.
+A student is fatally shot, and a suspect is taken into custody.

+March 1, 2021 - Watson Chapel Junior High - Pine Bluff, Arkansas.
+A student is fatally shot, and a 15-year-old male suspect is arrested.

+Noveber 14, 2019 - Saugus High School - Santa Clarita, California.
+Nathaniel Berhow, 16, opens fire, killing two and injuring three, then shoots himself.

+May 6, 2019 - STEM School Highlands Ranch - Highlands Ranch, Colorado.
+Suspects Devon Erickson, 18, and Alec McKinney, 16, are apprehended after a shooting leaves one dead and eight others injured.

 May 18, 2018 - Santa Fe High School - Santa Fe, Texas.
 Dimitrios Pagourtzis, 17, allegedly opens fire killing 10 and injuring 13.
 Pagourtzis is arrested and charged with capital murder and aggravated assault of a public servant.

-May 18, 2018 - Santa Fe High School - Santa Fe, Texas.
-Dimitrios Pagourtzis, 17, allegedly opens fire killing 10 and injuring 13.
-Pagourtzis is arrested and charged with capital murder and aggravated assault of a public servant.
+In November 2019, he is declared mentally incompetent to stand trial.

 February 14, 2018 - Marjory Stoneman Douglas High School - Parkland, Florida.
-Former student, Nikolas Cruz, 19, allegedly opens fire with an AR-15 rifle, killing at least 17 people and injuring at least 14 others.
+Former student, Nikolas Cruz, 19, allegedly opens fire with an AR-15 rifle, killing 17 people and injuring 17 others.
 According to law enforcement, the suspect activated a fire alarm to draw people outside to increase casualties.
 Cruz is arrested and charged with 17 counts of premeditated murder.

 January 23, 2018 - Marshall County High School - Benton, Kentucky.
 Gabriel R. Parker, 15, allegedly opens fire killing two and injuring 18 others.
 The suspect is arrested at the scene and later charged with two counts of murder and 14 counts of first degree assault.

-December 7, 2017 - Aztec Hight School - Aztec, New Mexico.
+December 7, 2017 - Aztec High School - Aztec, New Mexico.
 William Atchison shoots and kills students Casey Jordan Marquez and Francisco Fernandez.
 Atchison, a former student at the high school, dies of what police believe to be a self-inflicted gunshot wound.

 September 13, 2017 - Freeman High School - Spokane, Washington.
 Caleb Sharpe, a sophomore at the school, allegedly opens fire killing one student and injuring three others.
 Sharpe is arrested and charged with premeditated murder, three counts of attempted first-degree murder and 51 counts of second-degree assault.

-April 10, 2017 - North Park Elementary School - San Bernardino, California.
-Jonathan Martinez, eight, and his teacher, Karen Smith, are killed when Cedric Anderson, Smith's estranged husband, walks into her special needs classroom and opens fire, armed with a large-caliber revolver.
-Two other students are wounded.
-Anderson then kills himself.

 September 28, 2016 - Townville Elementary School - Greenville, South Carolina.
 A 14-year-old male opens fire on the playground, wounding two children and a teacher.
 Jacob Hall, one of the wounded children, dies three days later.
-Before going to the school, the teen shot and killed his father.
-He is in custody.
+Before going to the school, the teen, later identified as Jesse Osborne, shot and killed his father.
+In December 2018, Osborne pleads guilty to two murder charges and three attempted murder charges.
+In November 2019, Osborne is sentenced to life without the possibility of parole, plus 30 years.

 October 24, 2014 - Marysville-Pilchuck High School - Marysville, Washington.
 Freshman Jaylen Fryberg shoots five people in the school cafeteria, killing one.
 Fryberg dies of a self-inflicted gunshot wound at the scene.
 A second victim dies of her injuries two days later; a third dies on October 31.
-A fourth victim dies on November 7, bringing the total fatalities to five, including the gunman.
+A fourth victim dies on November 7.

 June 10, 2014 - Reynolds High School - Troutdale, Oregon.
 Jared Padgett, 15, shoots and kills 14-year-old Emilio Hoffman in the school gym.
 He later takes his own life.